ducakar/TextureReplacer/README.md

 * Razchek and Starwaster for Reflection Plugin where I learnt how to implement reflections,
 * sarbian for fixing an issue with non-mupliple-of-4 texture dimensions,
-* therealcrow999 for testing and benchmarking this plugin,
 * Ippo343 for contributing KSP-AVC configuration,
 * JPLRepo for contributing DeepFreeze compatibility fixes,
+* RangeMachine for update to 1.1,
+* therealcrow999 for testing and benchmarking this plugin,
 * Proot, Scart91, Green Skull and others for creating texture packs and
 * Sylith and Scart91 for giving others permissions to make derivatives of their texture packs.